faizan-m/faizan-m.github.io/projects.md

 **Technologies Used: OpenCV, C++, LabVIEW**

+*Motivation:*
+* Part of the center's aims is to develop technologies that facilitates teachers and enhances student learning
+* [InterLACE](https://ceeo.tufts.edu/research/projectsInterLACE.htm) (Interactive Learning and Collaboration Environment) is a digital tool developed there that helps teachers digitize typical classroom workflow

+*Role:*
-I wrote code to automatically and robustly extract different sections of worksheets based on given scanned images.
-This would act as a convenient classwork digitization tool which allowed teachers to go through the classwork section by section and share any interesting responses with the class.
+*  Wrote code to automatically and robustly extract different sections of worksheets based on given scanned images

+*Technical Details:*
+* Used OpenCV to detect sections in a scanned image and match that with a known template

+*Results:*
-Using that tool, I explored the possibility of digitally parsing some of those sections into meaningful data.
-As a particular examples, a programmable worksheet was devised and implemented that young students could simply draw on to program robots:
+* As a demonstration, devised and implemented a programmable worksheet that young students could simply draw on to program robots:

 {% include image-caption.html imageurl="/assets/images/experience/worksheet.PNG" title="robotsheet" caption="" %}